California is moving forward with a partisan redistricting effort to counter Texas' move

 California Democrats already hold 43 of the state’s 52 House seats, and the state has some of the most competitive House seats.

-Elsewhere, leaders from red Florida to blue New York are threatening to write their own new maps, bucking the standard once-a-decade redistricting process that happens after the census.
-But none have moved as far as Texas and, soon, California, in advancing new maps.
+Elsewhere, leaders from red Florida to blue New York are threatening to write new maps.
+But none have moved as far as Texas and California.

-Missouri lawmakers are waiting for Gov. Mike Kehoe to call a special session to draw more favorable Republican maps, and a document obtained by The Associated Press shows the state Senate has received a $46,000 invoice to activate six redistricting software licenses and provide training for up to 10 staff members.
+Also Thursday, U.S. Border Patrol agents conducted roving patrols outside Newsom's news conference, drawing condemnation from the governor and others.

+Gregory Bovino, chief of the Border Patrol's El Centro, California, sector, was part of the patrols.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.